mtolley/hippotech-2.0-github/README.md

 ![The Completed Repository Secrets](screenshots/repository-secrets-completed.png)

 you're all set!
 (Unless your Seeker server requires Access Tokens, in which case you will need to specify SEEKER_ACCESS_TOKEN as well).

+#### How to create a new Access Token

+1. Navigate to Settings -> Access Tokens in the Seeker UI.
+1. Click *Generate New Token*
+1. Enter a descriptive *Name* for your new Access Token e.g. "Scott's Demonstration Access Token".
+1. For *Type* select *Agent Authentication*.
+1. Under *Projects* select your Project.
+1. Click *Generate*.

 ## Testing HippoTech 2.0 with Seeker in GitHub Codespaces